GjjvdBurg/SyncRNG/README.md

 SyncRNG directly is therefore generally more reliable.
 See the examples below for sampling and generating normally distributed values with SyncRNG.

 ## Examples

+This section contains several examples of functionality that can easily be built on top of the primitives that SyncRNG provides.

 ### Sampling without replacement